talanthier/youtube-trending-stat108/data/README.md

 # Data Dictionary
 The dataset used in our analysis is sampled_data.csv.
 This is a random sample of 1/10 of the original dataset and with the description column dropped.
+I plan on adding more features such as number of capital letters or punctuation in the title.
 ```
 Rows: 10,979
 Columns: 15